kmandic/Udacity-FEND-Project-Build-a-Portfolio-Site/README.md

 - This project is a part of Udacity's Front-End Web Developer Nanodegree.
 It is uploaded on GitHub as a separate repository for grading purposes.
 - I've decided not to use any framework like Bootstrap so I can practice coding with plain HTML and CSS.

-- You can find the site here:
+- Site can be seen on [GitHub pages](https://kmandic.github.io/Udacity-FEND-Project-Build-a-Portfolio-Site/).